 Oestrogen will fall and progesterone should rise sharply during these five to six days (unless you have a cortisol imbalance) You may notice a decrease in your social energies but a rise in your nesting energies.
 Go with it: get the bills sorted, organise and restock your kitchen cupboards, batch cook and freeze nutritious foods ready for your menstrual phase; and try to conclude any projects you can.

-Feel free to add more carbs to your evening meals in the forms of butternut squash, root vegetables, sweet potatoes or rice based dishes.
+Feel free to add more carbs to your evening meals in the forms of butternut squash, root vegetables, sweet potatoes, rice based dishes or my molasses cookies.
 Focus on taking time over your meals and chewing your food well.

 Late Luteal phase – time to breathe, to conclude and to prepare

 Both oestrogen and progesterone will plummet during the last few days of your cycle, leaving you low on physical energy and high in emotion.
 Rest up and try to get to bed half an hour earlier each evening during this phase.
 Think of these few days as planning and preparation for an easier, more comfortable and less “draining” period.